 Social Service Monthly – obituary

-Materials that illuminate the development of informal education, community learning and development, lifelong learning and social pedagogy.
+Materials that illuminate the development of pedagogy, informal education, community-building and lifelong learning.
 Scroll through to find the writers and topics that you want – or search.

 The full collection

 Jane Addams – Socialized education.
 Jane Addams’ (1910) discussion of the educational contribution of social settlements – Chapter XVIII of Twenty Years at Hull House, New York: Macmillan.

 Jane Addams – The subjective necessity for social settlements.
 This important piece exploring the motives of settlement house workers by Jane Addams was first published in 1892 and later appeared as chapter six of Twenty Years at Hull House (1910).